 Our clerkship will be providing you with mid-clerkship feedback on your performance.
-On the third Wednesday of each clerkship, Dr. Akua Afriyie-Gray and Dr. Abigail Winder will meet with members of the department to discuss each student's progress.
+On the third Wednesday of each clerkship.
+The clerkship directors will meet with members of the department to discuss each student's progress.
 Your progress will be defined using the RIME terminology (Reporter, Interpreter, Manager, Educator), which is outlined below.
 You will be provided written feedback of your performance.
-If there are any concerns or questions, you may schedule a meeting with Dr. Akua Afriyie-Gray to discuss specifics aspects of the evaluation.
+If there are any concerns or questions, you may schedule a meeting with Dr. Abigail Winder to discuss specifics aspects of the evaluation.